xgbuils/bheap/README.md

-# a javascript binary heap implementation
+# bheap

-A javascript binary heap implementation Node.js and the browser.
+A javascript binary heap implementation for Node.js and the browser.

 ## Installation